tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Specification

-INTERNAL_PREREQUISITES_NOT_MET if dwc:month is bdq:Empty; COMPLIANT if the value of dwc:month is interpretable as an integer between 1 and 12 inclusive; otherwise NOT_COMPLIANT
+COMPLETE if every VALIDATION_MONTH_STANDARD in the MultiRecord has Response.result=COMPLIANT or Response.status=INTERNAL_PREREQUISITES_NOT_MET, otherwise NOT_COMPLETE.

 #### Information Elements